flexible-banner

 Many of The Sanctuary’s clients come to us after years of cycling through drug treatment programs.
 In fact, for many, this is their last resort.

 Our holistic heroin treatment program is different from what you may have experienced at other rehabs.
-We understand how important it is for you to feel safe and comfortable in addiction treatment rehab — and we’ll spend as much time as necessary to help you do so before beginning more challenging work.
+We understand how important it is for you to feel safe and comfortable, and we’ll spend as much time as necessary to help you do so before beginning more challenging work.
 Even clients who are initially skeptical or nervous find that they feel right at home within a few days.
-Our calming setting lets you relax, let your guard down and go deeper into the treatment process.
+Our calming setting lets you relax, lower your guard and go deeper into the treatment process.

-Here, we completely individualize treatment for you.
-Our environment is the opposite of what you’ll find in standardized, clinical settings.
-Our therapists honor your needs and help you feel at ease, so you can be open to change.
+We completely individualize treatment for you.
+The Sanctuary’s environment is the opposite of what you’ll find in standardized, clinical settings.
+Our therapists honor your needs and help you feel at ease so you can be open to change.

 Can Heroin Addiction Relapse?